ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/keras-core/run-keras-core.md

 KERAS_BACKEND="jax" python ml.py
 ```

-You will see JAX as the backend:
+You will now see JAX as the backend:

 ```ouput
 Using JAX backend.